-As an amateur, Gavril learned the basics of boxing and gained substantial experience as he fought 180 times, dropping only 15 of these fights.
+As an amateur, Gavril learned the basics of boxing and gained substantial experience, building an impressive record of 180-15.
 What is more, Gavril trained with the National Team of Romania eight-to-ten months out of the year.
 He gleaned vital tactics and skills from this unique experience, among them, discipline and living a clean life.

-To his dismay, Gavril was unable to represent his country in the Olympics.
-However, in 2011, he decided to turn professional and ultimately made his move to Las Vegas where he currently resides.
+To his dismay, Gavril was unable to represent his home country in the 2012 London Olympic Games.
+It was at that time that Gavril decided to turn professional.
+In 2011, Gavril ultimately made his move to Las Vegas where he currently resides.
 Floyd Mayweather and Leonard Ellerbe took notice of Gavril’s skills during his sparring sessions at the Mayweather Boxing Club.
-Their keen study of the fighter and his abilities prompted them to offer Gavril and his manager an invitation to sign with Mayweather Promotions.
+Gavril had 3 professional wins under his belt and was hungry for more.
+Floyd Mayweather and Leonard Ellerbe’s keen study of the fighter and his abilities prompted them to offer Gavril and his manager an invitation to sign with Mayweather Promotions.
 The ink was dry in March of 2013.

-Presently, “The Thrill” is trained by Eddie Mustafa Muhammad.
-Eddie has aided him in transforming his style from amateur to professional.
+Gavril thanks and owes a lot of his success to his trainer Eddie.
+Gavril and Mustafa have a great relationship; Mustafa has aided him in transforming his style from amateur to professional.
 Not only does Gavril view Eddie as a trainer, he sees him as a role model outside of the gym as well.
 When he does take a moment to enjoy life outside of his intense training regimen, Gavril is playing tennis and soccer, swimming laps, and even horseback riding.
 A brother to four siblings, he lists his family as the most inspiring force in his life.
 And if he was not outpointing opponent after opponent within the ring, Gavril contends he would be a Formula 1 driver.